2014–15 PFC CSKA Moscow season

-The 2014–15 CSKA season was the 23rd successive season that CSKA played in the Russian Premier League, the highest tier of association football in Russia.
+In 2014–15, PFC CSKA Moscow played their 23rd successive season in the Russian Premier League, the highest tier of association football in Russia.
 CSKA finished the season in second place, failing to defend their 2012–13 title, were knocked out of the Russian Cup by Kuban Krasnodar in the Semifinals, the Champions League at the group stage and won the Russian Super Cup against FC Rostov.

 Season events

 On 27 August, CSKA announced that Dzagoev had signed a new contract until the summer of 2019.